 It is not yet foreseeable which of these three opinions will ultimately prevail.
 Before the TSA came into force, most scholars followed the first opinion, differentiating between market-related and bilateral infringements; however, with the introduction of the TSA, the protection of trade secrets has shifted significantly in the direction of intellectual property law.
 Therefore, a conflict rule designed specifically for the protection of trade secrets would be preferable.

-German trade secret law recognises four types of conduct that can be used to support a claim for trade secret misappropriation.
+German trade secret law recognises four types of conduct that support a claim for trade secret misappropriation.

 Secondly, a trade secret shall not be used or disclosed by anyone who: